 6.7 Your Course may require you to pay other additional costs which are not covered by your Tuition Fee.
 Examples may include (but are not limited to): attendance on field trips; registration with Professional, Statutory or Regulatory Bodies with whom you are required to register (for example, courses in Law, Social Sciences, Teacher Training) and some Courses (particularly in Art and Design) require you to produce work where the choice of materials used is at your own discretion and cost.
 In addition, most Courses have a recommended list of books which you need to purchase.
-Where such other additional costs apply, these will be drawn to your attention within your offer letter by referring to the Course information pages on the University website.
+Where such other additional costs apply, these will be specified on the Course information pages on the University website.